 - Arranging for you to receive a local medical examination if we think it is needed in your specific case.

-Once we have gone through this short process, we will be ready to take on your PTSD claim for you.
-Based on the PTSD compensation examples in the table above, we will let you know how much we think you can claim, and what your chances are of being successful.
+Once we have gone through this short process, we will be ready to take on your PTSD claims for you.
+Based on the PTSD compensation examples in the table above, we will let you know how much we think you can claim, and what your chances are of being successful with regards to potentially receiving post traumatic stress disorder compensation.

 No Win No Fee PTSD Compensation Claims